Rachnerd/graphql-dataloader-poc/README.md

 # Batching DEMO

-This repo contains demonstrations of servers with/without [data-loader](https://www.npmjs.com/package/dataloader) and clients with/without [batching](https://www.npmjs.com/package/apollo-link-batch-http).
+This repo contains demonstrations of servers with/without [data-loader](https://www.npmjs.com/package/dataloader), clients with/without [batching](https://www.npmjs.com/package/apollo-link-batch-http) and a Next app with a few components that demonstrate separation of concerns in combination with GraphQL + TypeScript.

 All servers and clients use the same [schema.graphql](servers/schema.graphql)